keploy/docs/docs/java/quickstart/spring-sql.md

 # Example Employee-Manager App

-A sample Employee-Manager app to test Keploy integration capabilities using [SpringBoot](https://spring.io) and PostgreSQL.
+A sample Employee-Manager app fetches the employee details based on the id set while making a POST request.
+The application tests Keploy integration capabilities using [SpringBoot](https://spring.io) and [PostgreSQL](https://www.postgresql.org/).

 ### Pre-requisites